Charly Marie

 Lecturer

 1. Introduction to psychology.
 Definitions of psychology and the scientific method.
-Introduction to the 3 main paradigms of psychology (psychoanalysis, behaviorism, cognitivism).
+Introduction to the 3 main paradigms of psychology (psychoanalysis, behaviourism, cognitivism).

-3. Introduction to cognitive and social categorization, social identity theory, stereotypes, prejudice, and discrimination.
-Definition and functions of cognitive categorization.
-Definition and functions of social categorization.
-Introduction to self-categorization and social identity theories.
+3. Introduction to cognitive and social categorisation, social identity theory, stereotypes, prejudice, and discrimination.
+Definition and functions of cognitive categorisation.
+Definition and functions of social categorisation.
+Introduction to self-categorisation and social identity theories.
 Definition and functions of stereotypes, prejudice, and discrimination, with ways to identify them and mitigate their undesirable effects.

 Course I would like to teach

-I would be happy to design a course on applied behavioral insights and public policy.
-It would cover a range of methods and frameworks for analyzing and offering suggestions for public policy, from a behavioral science and social-cognitive perspective.
-If you would like to organize this course for your academic program, please contact me :).
+I would be happy to design a course on applied behavioural insights and public policy.
+It would cover a range of methods and frameworks for analysing and offering suggestions for public policy, from a behavioural science and social-cognitive perspective.
+If you would like to organise this course for your academic programme, please contact me :).